Make a healthy start in the new year

 Sahlep is another beneficial plant, especially in powder form.
 In fact, it belongs to a wild orchid family and is very good for bronchitis and coughs.
 However, its species is endangered as it is consumed irresponsibly.
 Miswak is a very effective plant for teeth cleaning.
 It is an alkali tree root.
 The key point is to pick up and consume all these herbs while they are still fresh in the spring.

 Boza is a healthy drink that encourages breast milk and enhances immunization and provides a liver detox.
 It is a product that is made from Turkish corn by way of fermentation.
-In addition, Kefir is the living secret of Caucasian Turks.
-It contains useful organisms that kill the hazardous agents in the intestines and revitalize the organs.
-It also contains vitamin D and is high in calcium.
-The secret to the longevity of Caucasian Turks is the kefir made of natural milk.
 Tarhana soup is another probiotic product.
 This yogurt-based food improves the immune system and is one of the best defenses against sickness in winter.
 A Turkish bath is another source of healing, thanks to the method of rubbing with bath gloves.
 It is the healthiest method for the skin to get rid of hazardous toxins and to implement the method what the west calls "peeling."
 The massage during bathing and rubbing with the hand glove helps to open the lymphatic ducts and purify the body.

 Dr. Saraç underlines the importance of some practices stemming from the Islamic religion for our well-being.
 He explains that fasting puts the red and orange chakras in the body at rest.
 It is this resting that gives the body energy.
 Fasting helps us to be grounded and get rid of toxins, thus, our aura is renewed.
 Likewise, he claims that eating with the right hand is advisable, in terms of energy flow.
 This is because the right hand provides energy flow and conveys the energy in our body to what we eat.
 Saraç approves of slaughtering by means of Halal and Kosher methods.
 The toxic substances cannot be removed properly in other methods during slaughtering.